lall3/MP3/README.md

 I used 2 functions to deal with the top half.
 On invokes the helper function that finds a task to schedule and uses linux api to schedule the new task that is found.

 My mod still has a null pointer error whilst changing between tasks.
 I was unable to fix it.

+Addmission control does nt using any floating point arethmetic as per the documentation.